 What situations offer opportunities for the new engineer to problem solve on their own?
 What range of different functions should they be able to perform?
 This is also a great opportunity for pair programming, so that the new hire can explore the product, and solve bug issues without impacting the customer facing product.

 These four pillars are just the beginning.
 If you're ready to give your technical onboarding program an upgrade, we're here to help.
-Click here to join the beta waiting list for our new software, Eddy.
+Click here to try our solution, eddy.